 - Admission : $20.
 Tickets sold only at the event.
 Cash payment / no credit cards.

 - As with all events in the Widow Jane Mine, bring a folding chair, and dress for damp, cool weather even in the summer!

 Join us for an afternoon of music INSIDE the earth.
-Two world (and other-world) music groups join forces— Mamalama and Andes Manta—-in a collaborative, continuous flow of music… from the ancient times to the present day, visions of music like clouds, floating down to the clouds of the Andean Llanganatis Mountains, into the lush rainforest, down to the depths of whales….
-We’ll take you through it.
+Two world (and other-world) music groups join forces — Mamalama y Andes Manta —-in a collaborative, continuous flow of music from the ancient times to the present day, visions of music like clouds, floating down from the clouds of the Andean Llanganatis Mountains, into the lush rainforest, down to the depths of whales, we’ll take you through it.

 Mamalama is an ever-evolving, uncommon orchestration with song circles written for voice and European/Paraguayan harps, with piano, ethereal voices , traditional Native American/Andean flutes, hammered dulcimer, music boxes, harmonium, octave mandolin, charango and frame drums.

 With elements of world music (West African, Celtic, Native American, Middle Eastern), early/sacred music, and classical minimalism, the originally composed pieces are a new kind of sacred music, and are as much contemplative practice as performance.
 Harpist/vocalist/songwriter Elizabeth Clark composes the music informed by her travels, both worldly and otherwise.
 The stories behind the songs are sourced from dreams, meditation, world mythology, and prayer.